kaltenbrau/SuddenVFOv1.2/README.md

+PJRC.com announced the Teensy 3.2 used in this project is now obsolete, this is my modified version of the code to allow use of the Teensy 4 instead.
+The Teensy 4 is a drop in replacement for the GQRP Sudden VFO project, it will not work without extra hardware for other of Kevin Wheatley's projects that use the DAC out for raised cosine TX envelope shaping as the chip does not have a DAC output.

+All code changes made by M0UAW, Clint, are demarcated by comments with the original code and my callsign/date of changes *DO NOT REGARD THIS CODE AS FINAL, COMPLETE OR TO HAVE ANY GUARANTEES, IT IS EXPERIMENTAL AND IT IS UP TO YOU TO TEST*

+Original project text:
 # SuddenVFO - now at v1.3
 Amendments to the GQRP Club Sudden VFO to allow multiple band switching and relay activation for band filters.